ShaunDM/starter-restaurant-reservation/README.md

     - To create a table, click New Table on the sidebar.

-    - To go to a date you can either navigate through the previous day, today, or next day buttons on the dashboard or by entering the date in a query string in the URL through the following format: (domain name).com/dashboard?date=yyyy-mm-dd.
+    - To finish a table, go to the dashboard and click the 'Finish' button.

+    - You can finish a table from any date on the dashboard.

 ## Improvements and Future

 - Add a calendar to the dashboard that allows people to navigate dates more easily.
 - Add the ability to delete and edit tables.
-- Add the ability to map tables to a floor plan.
+- Add the ability to seat, finish, or cancel a reservation from edit reservation.

 ## Technologies Used